ExtensionFM/rocket/modules/rocket_echonest/README.rst

 -----

 Using rocket_echonest is easy.
 Install rocket and then rocket_echonest from the modules directory.

-Using looks like this:
+Using it looks like this:

 ::